tudorSwFpga/dataPipeline/README.md

 ### Proxy
 There are 2 Proxys, one interfacing the feeders and the other interfacing the consumers.
-Each Proxy can instantiate N nodes havine therefore N node receiving data from N feeders.
+The Input Proxy can instantiate N nodes, having therefore N node receiving data from N feeders.
-The output Proxy can instantiate M nodes and each node will be interfaced with a consumer.
-The following Proxy node types are supported:
+The output Proxy can instantiate M nodes and each node will be interfaced with a consumer that will process the data The following Proxy node types are supported:
-* TCPServer
+* TCP (Server for input proxy and Client for output proxy)
-* UDP
+* UDP (Receiver for input proxy and Sender for output proxy)
 * Local file (TBD)
 * Other process (TBD)